 It’s morphin’ time.

-Two standouts are Cyler’s Billy and Becky G’s Trini Kwan.
-Billy is the comedic crutch of the film, making every scene he’s in funny and smart and easily some of the best scenes of the film.
-But in terms of bringing in something new and different to the Power Rangers, Trini is the standout.
-She is the quiet type for most of the movie, as she is dealing with a pretty heavy family life and also trying to answer questions about herself and her sexuality, which makes the characters relatable to a certain subgroup of teenagers.
-In fact, all of the characters all have a relatable element embedded in their characters: you have the guy wanting to bounce back in Jason, the popular girl wanting to find her place in Kimberly, the guy who wants to take care of his family in Zack, the aforementioned questioning of sexuality in Trini, and then there’s the guy who wants to have friends (Billy).
+Two standouts are Cyler’s Billy and Gomez’s Trini.
+Billy is the comedic crutch of the film.
+Every scene he’s in is funny and smart and easily some of the best of the film.
+But in terms of bringing something new and different to the Power Rangers, Trini is the standout.
+She is the quiet type for most of the movie, as she is dealing with a heavy family life and also trying to answer questions about herself and her sexuality, which makes the characters relatable to a certain subgroup of teenagers.
+In fact, all of the characters have a relatable element: you have the guy wanting to bounce back (Jason), the popular girl wanting to find her place (Kimberly), the guy who wants to take care of his family (Zack), questioning sexuality (Trini), and then there’s the guy who wants to have friends (Billy).

 Bill Hader is really good as Alpha-5, even if he is a bit cartoony compared to Bryan Cranston’s amazing performance as Zordon.
 Speaking of cartoony, it must be said that Banks’s role as Rita Repulsa is as hammy as it gets.
 It’s to be expected that Rita would be cheesy – this is the Power Rangers, after all – but when she is given a foot, she takes a mile.
 She is entertaining and charismatic as ever, but her overacting at times halts the grounded tone of the film.